Younest9/kubernetes/README.md

 - <strong>K3s</strong>, which is a lightweight kubernetes distribution that runs as a single binary, it's similar to k8s but it's a lot lighter: -> [Documentation](k3s/README.md)
 - <strong>K3d</strong>, which is a lightweight wrapper to run <strong>k3s</strong> in docker.

+## SSH Tunneling

+If you want to access your kubernetes workloads using SSH, you can use SSH tunneling.

+You can check that in the [SSH-Tunneling.md](SSH%20Tunneling.md).

 ## Aliases - Optional

 You can check aliases that are in the [setup-aliases.sh](setup-aliases.sh).